 The sections below showcases the final packaging and digital component that were deployed with the campaign.

 Deciding a design is finished is something I often struggle with, as the thought of delivering a sub-par product fills me with an unhealthy amount of visceral dread.
-As a result, I fiddle and tweak my designs incessantly in a attempt to produce solutions that are literally as visually polished as possible.
-These expectations are unachievably high, of course, as I can retrospectively find room for improvement in just about everything I've ever created.
+As a result, I fiddle with and tweak my designs incessantly in a attempt to produce solutions that are visually pristine down to every minute detail.
+These expectations are often impractical, of course, as I can retrospectively find room for improvement in just about everything I've ever created.
 Not to mention, when dealing with hard deadlines and quick turn-arounds, a penchant for perfectionism can be a fatal flaw in your workflow (even if society has deemed it a lame answer to the "What's your biggest weakness?" interview question).

 When left to my own devices, I can and have kerned single lines of type for entire afternoons.
 Slowly adjusting, pixel by pixel, until every letter is perfect.
-I promise you that sentence looked damn good afterwards, but in a production setting where we need thousands of sentences by tomorrow, the same meticulousness would do the project a huge disservice.
-Attention to detail is vital in design, but if you spend too much time zoomed in at 64,000%, it's possible to lose sight of the bigger picture (feel free to put that on a bumper sticker).
+I promise you that sentence looked damn good afterwards, but if I’m in a production setting where we need thousands of sentences by tomorrow, the same meticulousness would do the project a huge disservice.
+Attention to detail is vital in design, but if you spend too much time zoomed in at 64,000%, it's possible to lose sight of the bigger picture.

 I've come up with a few ways to combat these bad habits.
 The first is just to be more confident in my design decision making and the prowess that I've cultivated over the years.
 The second, which I've also begun practicing, is to break down deliverables into smaller chronological tasks and give each of them a self-enforced deadline.
 If the deadline arrives and I still think there's work to be done, I move on anyway.
 I can always come back later after the project is finished, and a good looking 100% is better than a better looking 70%...
 I think.